ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-3-3.md

-# Strategies for Approaching Problems with an Open Mind

 In this chapter, we will explore strategies that can help individuals approach problems with an open mind.
 Cultivating an open mind is essential for fostering innovation and finding creative solutions to complex problems.
 By adopting these strategies, individuals can break free from conventional thinking patterns and embrace new perspectives.
 Let's delve into these powerful approaches for expanding our mindset.